Trump would be 'disappointed' in Kim if reports about North Korea launch site true

 White House spokeswoman Sarah Sanders said earlier on Wednesday that the United States was “continuing to have ongoing conversations with North Korea,” but did not elaborate.

+U.S. Special Representative for North Korea Stephen Biegun, who led pre-summit negotiations with North Korea, met with his Japanese and South Korean counterparts in Washington on Wednesday to discuss future steps, a State Department official said.

-Reporting by Jeff Mason and David Brunnstrom; additional reporting by David Alexander and Tim Ahmann; editing by Richard Chang and Jonathan Oatis
+Reporting by Jeff Mason and David Brunnstrom; additional reporting by Mark Hosenball, David Alexander and Tim Ahmann; editing by Richard Chang and Jonathan Oatis